Wednesday, January 7, 2015

 Most of the Expected, Longtime Killing Culprits

-Photographs of six fatally attacking dogs in 2014.
+Photographs of six fatally attacking dogs in 2014 obtained from multiple sources.

 DogsBite.org - Last year we began the tradition of publishing breed identification photographs of fatally attacking dogs when available through news reports, owner supplied or social media websites.
 Of the 42 total recorded deaths last year, 24 fatalities, 57%, had breed identification photographs.1 Take a good look at these dogs, as they dominate attacks resulting in human fatalities and include the predictable culprits: pit bulls, rottweilers, mastiff-types and their mixes.2